afiliot/Text-Generation/README.md

 ### Folder `Models`

-This folder contains one of the best models selected (yaml + hd5 format). **Beware: because of memory size limits, the models can be found here: https://drive.google.com/open?id=1BrFMfl1iDGwBfhyzlzf6VDJoVGfHL38D.
+This folder contains one of the best models selected (yaml + hd5 format). **Warning: because of memory size limits, the models can be found here: https://drive.google.com/open?id=1BrFMfl1iDGwBfhyzlzf6VDJoVGfHL38D.
 For the last part of the experiments, you will need to load the best selected models.
-Instructions are given at the beginning of the notebook.
+Instructions are given at the beginning of the notebook.**

 ### Folder `Checkpoints`